Contributor: Z. Colette Edwards, WG’84, MD’85

 8 minutes, 46 seconds….the time it took for the life of George Floyd, an African American man in Minneapolis, to drain from his body under the knee of a white police officer on his neck.
 It happened in full and brazen view for the entire world to see and clearly without fear of retribution.

 Racial injustice happens both on our streets for public viewing as well as behind closed doors – in workplaces, healthcare settings, and the legal system, to name a few.
 It’s time to take real action.
 This is a Code Blue emergency!

-A Code Blue in a hospital setting means an urgent medical emergency, usually related to a patient in cardiac or respiratory arrest.
+A Code Blue in a hospital setting means a medical emergency, usually related to a patient in cardiac or respiratory arrest.
 Upon calling a code, a multidisciplinary clinical team goes into action to save the patient’s life.

 In 2020, George Floyd’s death is our Code Blue.

 8 minutes, 46 seconds…..George Floyd’s 6-year old daughter Gianna said in the midst of a loss she probably still has not fully understood given her age, “My daddy changed the world!”
 And, indeed, he has.

 His death has served as a catalyst for opening eyes to an epidemic of racial injustice that has birthed the most multicultural movement for change seen in decades.
 Shining a klieg light has also brought a more avid focus on health equity and the uncontested impact of racism on the health and well-being of those it targets.